 Create S3 action

-You must first configure AWS to have an Amazon S3 bucket and an IAM role.
-If you've already done it, proceed to the Admin Portal configuration section.
+First, set up an Amazon S3 bucket and an IAM role.
+If you already have both, go to Admin Portal configuration.

 Use Terraform